MicrosoftDocs/power-automate-docs/articles/process-advisor-processes.md

     > [!NOTE]
     > You should have [downloaded Power Automate Desktop](https://go.microsoft.com/fwlink/?linkid=2102613) before you started.
 However, you can select **Get the app now** to install it.

-1. If you have installed Power Automate Desktop, you should see a  **Open Power Automate Desktop** browser popup window.
+1. If you have installed Power Automate Desktop, you should see an **Open Power Automate Desktop** browser popup window.
 Select it to open the app.

 1. If Power Automate Desktop is installed but didn’t open correctly, select **Open again**.